osg-htc/docs/docs/other/schedd-filebeats.md

 For the configuration of the HTCondor submit host to use the TransferLog follow the next instructions:

-1. Create a file named `/etc/condor/config.d/50-transferLog.config` with the following contnets
+1. Create a file named `/etc/condor/config.d/50-transferLog.config` with the following contents:

         :::file
         SHADOW_DEBUG = D_STATS